 Option 1: Pay-as-you-drive car insurance

-This is a type of car insurance policy designed to provide the benefits of comprehensive car insurance, but at a lower cost for people who don’t drive a lot.
-Pay-as-you-drive cover only requires you to pay for the kilometres you plan on driving in a certain period (usually a year).
+This is a type of car insurance policy is typically designed to provide the benefits of comprehensive car insurance, but potentially at a lower cost for people who don’t drive a lot.
+Pay-as-you-drive cover typically only requires you to pay for the kilometres you plan on driving in a certain period (usually a year).

-While most pay-as-you-drive policies have a year-long term, they may still be a good option if you only require car insurance for a short period.
-You could just arrange cover for the kilometres you think you’ll drive in that short period.
-Most pay-as-you-drive policies also allow you to pay to ‘top up’ your kilometres, making them a fairly flexible option for the occasional driver.
+While most pay-as-you-drive policies have a year-long term, they may still potentially be an option to consider if you only require car insurance for a short period – you could just arrange cover for the kilometres you think you’ll drive in that short period.
+Most pay-as-you-drive policies typically also allow you to pay to ‘top up’ your kilometres, which could potentially make them a fairly flexible option for the occasional driver.

 How do I apply for a pay-as-you-drive car insurance policy?

-The handful of Australian insurers who offer pay-as-you-drive car insurance have similar application processes:
+The handful of Australian insurers who offer pay-as-you-drive car insurance appear to have similar application processes.
+Typically, the applicant:

-- You’ll need to contact the insurer, either online or by phone, and provide them with all necessary details about you and the amount you plan to drive.
+- Contacts the insurer, either online or by phone, and provides them with all necessary details about the applicant and the amount they plan to drive.

-- Assuming you qualify for cover, they’ll then give you a quote based on your driving history and your nominated number of kilometres.
+- Assuming the applicant qualifies for cover, the insurer will give the applicant a quote based on driving history and nominated number of kilometres.

-- If you decide to proceed from there, you’ll need to disclose your odometer’s current reading to your prospective insurer:
+- If the applicant decides to proceed from there, they typically need to disclose the car odometer’s current reading to the prospective insurer:

-- They should add your nominated number of kilometres to your current odometer reading to calculate your ‘end odometer reading’ for the purposes of your policy.
+- The insurer should add your nominated number of kilometres to the applicant’s current odometer reading to calculate the ‘end odometer reading’ for the purposes of the new policy.

-- If you’re nearing your end odometer reading before the end of your policy term, you can typically contact your insurer to ‘top up’ the kilometres allowed under your policy.
+- If the applicant is nearing the ‘end odometer’ reading before the end of the policy term, the policy holder can typically contact the insurer to ‘top up’ the kilometres allowed under the policy.

-- If you make a claim and your odometer is in excess of your end odometer reading, you’ll most likely need to pay a surcharge for this on top of your standard excess and any other excesses or fees that may apply at the time.
+- If the policy holder makes a claim and the odometer is in excess of the policy’s end odometer reading, the policy holder could typically be required to pay a surcharge for this, on top of the standard excess and any other excesses or fees that may apply at the time.

-- If the application is approved and the policy is in place, you’ll be ready to drive (or not drive as the case may be).
+- If the application is approved and the policy is in place, the policy holder would be ready to drive (or not drive as the case may be).